-In the context of on-board data management (also in Fig.~\ref{Fig:flow_chart_ranking_system}), the false alarm ratios due to misclassifications indicate either the potential loss of data or the transmission of irrelevant data during downlink, thereby diminishing downlink efficiency.
-In cloud segmentation, the True Positive Ratio (TPR) involves correctly handling cloudy pixels, while the True Negative Ratio (TNR) relates to recognizing non-cloudy data with potential value.
-The False Positive Ratio (FPR) is crucial because it indicates misclassified pixels, wrongly identified as clouds but that actually correspond to sea or land.
-This can result in the elimination or lossy compression of valuable data.
-On the other hand, the False Negative Ratio (FNR) is less critical than FPR, as it does not involve data loss, but only an inefficient usage of the downlink transmitting undetected pixels actually corresponding to clouds.
-In the context of sea segmentation, true positives signify correct identification of valuable water data, while true negatives correctly recognize non-relevant data for potential deletion or compression.
-In sea-focused campaigns, FNR is however critical, as it deals with misclassified sea-related pixels, potentially leading to loss of valuable data.
-In contrast, FPR is of less significance since its impact lies only in downlink efficiency through the transmission of irrelevant pixels (clouds or land), rather than causing actual data loss.
+Regarding alarm ratios in the context of the on-board data management proposed in Fig.~\ref{Fig:flow_chart_ranking_system}, the false alarm ratios due to misclassifications indicate either the potential loss of data or the transmission of irrelevant data during downlink, as explained next.
+In cloud segmentation, the True Positive Ratio (TPR) involves correctly detecting cloudy pixels, while the True Negative Ratio (TNR) relates to recognizing non-cloudy data with potential value.
+On the one hand, the False Positive Ratio (FPR) is crucial because it indicates misclassified pixels, wrongly identified as clouds but that actually correspond to sea or land data.
+Following Fig. \ref{Fig:flow_chart_ranking_system}, these missclassifications can result in the discard or selective lossy compression with lower bitrate of valuable data.
+On the other hand, the False Negative Ratio (FNR) is less critical than FPR, as it does not involve data loss or data degradation, but only a less efficient usage of the downlink channel transmitting undetected cloud pixels.
+In the context of sea segmentation, true positives signify correct identification of valuable sea data, while true negatives correctly recognize non-relevant data for potential deletion or compression.
+In sea-focused campaigns, FNR is critical, as it deals with misclassified sea-related pixels, potentially leading to loss of valuable sea data or its degradation.
+In contrast, FPR is of less significance since its impact lies merely in downlink efficiency with the transmission of irrelevant pixels (clouds or land), rather than causing any data loss.
 The same analysis and conclusion apply when examining the context of land segmentation.
-In summary, without taking into account the earlier suggested compromise between false positives and false negatives, for both sea and land categories, FNR has priority over FPR due to a likelihood for valuable data loss in the case of high FNR.
-However, for cloud data, FPR is critical as it leads to irreversible data loss, with FNR affecting merely downlink efficiency.